CDCgov/ngsqi-spores/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

+> To run the SPORES pipeline minimal test, you will need to add your user-specific credentials for the --ncbi_email and
+> --ncbi_api_key parameters to the profile script located at conf/test.config.

+> Once complete, you can run the minimal test
+> with the following command:
+> `nextflow run spores.nf -profile test,singularity --outdir <OUTDIR>`

 ### Set Up: